d10n/sudobless/README.md

 * Use at your own risk.
 If you mess something up, run `sudo -K` as the user you blessed to wipe all the sudo sessions.
 * This is tested on Arch Linux (kernel 5.5) x86_64 with sudo >= 1.8.22.
 It might not run on non-Linux
+* The python is draft quality but it should be easy to read / audit